 Disabled persons to be exempted from odd-even scheme

-Delhi government is likely to exempt two-wheelers from the ambit of the vehicle rationing method in line with suggestion of the Transport department, an official tld PTI.
+Delhi government is likely to exempt two-wheelers from the ambit of the vehicle rationing method in line with the suggestion of the Transport department, an official told PTI.

-The Transport department has suggested to allow two-wheelers during odd-even scheme to be in force from November 4-15.
-It has also suggested to rise the fine for violations of the odd-even formula from earlier Rs 2,000 to Rs 4,000.
+The Transport department has suggested allowing two-wheelers during odd-even scheme to be in force from November 4-15.
+It has also suggested rising the fine for violations of the odd-even formula from earlier Rs 2,000 to Rs 4,000.

 Air quality 'poor' in Delhi, Govt shares NASA images of crop burning